LateralGs/accucell_6_logger/README.md

   --verbose, -v  more output columns
 ~~~

-In normal mode the script will output csv data which can be piped to a file.
-The verbose flag outputs extra columns of data in adition to the basic set.
-Debug mode outputs the input frames along with the python dictionary holding the csv data.
+In default mode the script will output csv data which can be piped to a file.
+The verbose flag outputs extra columns of data in adition to the default set.
+Debug mode outputs the raw input frames along with the python dictionary holding the csv data.

 To exit type control-c in the terminal.

-Example:
+Example (linux):

 ~~~
 $ python accucell_log.py /dev/ttyUSB0 | tee log_file.csv